VihangaFTW/ai-development/rag/README.md

 A Retrieval-Augmented Generation (RAG) system that combines document retrieval with AI-powered question answering.
 This system processes text documents, creates semantic embeddings, stores them in a vector database, and provides intelligent responses to user queries.

+## 📚 About This Project

+This RAG implementation follows the core concepts taught in the [RAG Crash Course YouTube tutorial](https://www.youtube.com/watch?v=ea2W8IogX80&t=1437s), but has been significantly modified and enhanced for experimentation and additional features.
+The codebase includes custom implementations, improved error handling, comprehensive documentation, and a cleaner CLI interface while maintaining the fundamental RAG architecture principles from the course.

 ## 🚀 Features

 - **Document Processing**: Automatically loads and chunks text documents